javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 1. runs when the Promise is rejected, and
 2. receives the error.

-For instance, here's a reaction to a successfuly resolved promise:
+For instance, here's a reaction to a successfully resolved promise:

 ```js run
 let promise = new Promise(function(resolve, reject) {